 Xinyuan Priority Lifestyle Shopping Center.
 In 2012, we began to hold and manage our first retail property, Xinyuan Priority Lifestyle Shopping Center, located in Zhengzhou city, Henan Province.
-As part of the Zhengzhou Modern City project, the shopping center has a construction GFA of 46,023 square meters.
-The center is expected to provide retail services, including fashion and jewelry, leisure and entertainment, food and beverage, supermarket, children education and other ancillary services, appealing to mid-to-high income customers within the radius of three to five kilometers.
-We have already set up a team specialized in commercial space planning and leasing execution under the administration of Henan Xin Priority Commercial Management Co., Ltd, one of our subsidiaries that specializes in asset management.
+As part of the Zhengzhou Modern City project, the shopping center has a construction GFA of 47,109 square meters.
+The shopping center formally opened in September 2013 and provided retail services, including fashion and jewelry, leisure and entertainment, food and beverage, supermarket, children education and other ancillary services, appealing to mid-to-high income customers within the radius of three to five kilometers.
+We have already set up a team specialized in commercial space planning and execution under the administration of Henan Xin Priority Commercial Management Co., Ltd, one of our subsidiaries that specializes in retail property management.